TIBCOSoftware/as2-jdbc/Readme.txt

 When the fetch size is set to 0 (zero), the JDBC driver will use its default prefetch size of 5000.

-When the fetch size is set to > 0, the SNAPSHOT browser used by the SELECT command will use the specified fetch size as its prefetch setting.
+When the fetch size is set to > 0, the SNAPSHOT browser used by the SELECT command will used the specified fetch size as its prefetch setting.

 When the fetch size is set to -1, a CURRENT browser will be used by the SELECT command instead of a SNAPSHOT browser.
 A CURRENT browser does not prefetch data and retrieves a row of data each time next() is called on the ResultSet.
 A CURRENT browser also ignores any query limit setting, so the number of rows returned for the SELECT command will not be limited.